 There are so many “what ifs” that we contend with every day.
+What if I have Coronavirus?
 What if a bus hits me?
 What if I get in a car accident?
 What if the plane I am on crashes?
 What if I get ZIKA virus?
 What if I get bitten by a tick and get Lyme disease?
 What if somebody breaks into my house?
 What if my neighbors are looking into my windows?
 What if someone doesn’t like me?
 What if I offend someone?
 What if the wrong candidate wins the presidential race?
 What if the wrong country takes over all international trade?
 What if the polar ice caps melt?
 What if strip mining destroys all the forests?
 What if I have bad breath and underarm odor?
 WHAT IF???!!!

 We live in a culture of fear.
 Fear is used as a tool to get page views, TV program viewers, advertiser dollars, and most of all to get you to buy things.

 “If you use body lotion on your face, the skin of your face will become…” What will it become?
 Skin?